 KD I was really hoping that sense would come through when we saw the filming at Cinecitta Studios, and it did.

 CR Well I am glad.
 Casting is everything.
-Cast is your story, and I think we got very lucky.
+The cast is your story, and I think we got very lucky.
 We were blessed with this cast….
-I am so proud of our Joseph, because he is unlike any Joseph you have ever seen.
+I am so proud of our Joseph because he is unlike any Joseph you have ever seen.
 I really think he is terrific.

-KD I remember many of us were on the set visit were struck with him (Joseph) in particular.
-Cause you rarely hear about Joseph.
+KD I remember many of us were on the set visit were struck with him (Joseph) in particular because you rarely hear about Joseph.
 He just sort of disappeared from the Biblical narrative.
-In this film you really have a sense of his burden as the step-father of a child whose father was the ultimate birth father.
+In this film, you really have a sense of his burden as the step-father of a child whose father was the ultimate birth father.

 KD That to me is really the hook that I hope will grab people and bring them in.